ObjectiveTester/Jester/README.md

 Jester
 ======

 Jester is an experimental (a.k.a unfinished) API test tool.
-It outputs your actions as Java statements that can then be refactored into reusable tests using REST Assured.
+It outputs your actions as Java statements using REST Assured that can then be refactored into reusable tests.
-So far the tool can GET, edit and POST JSON responses, or DELETE from API endpoints.
+Jester can GET, edit or import and POST JSON responses, assert on the responses or DELETE from API endpoints.